rwth-iat/rte/syslibs/opcua/readme.md

 Currently, a whole node is temporarily created and respectively transformed for every getNode call, even though only parts of it are needed and evaluated by the open62541 server, e.g. a single attribute like the browse name.
 This is a huge overhead, especially if a single service call from OPC UA might lead to multiple getNode calls, e.g. by traversing browspaths or types.
 The [current changes to the nodestore api](https://github.com/open62541/open62541/commit/6b8db940e5fb4699c7bcde777fc7b21234cc947b) seem promising for future optimizations, but they are currently only available in the master branch and will probably become available in v1.4 or later as the api for v1.3 is already frozen.

+### Security

+Currently, the security configuration of the OPC UA server is [set to the default minimum config](https://github.com/open62541/open62541/blob/fc20b59cc886d42e5e43f3904fe3cd139433ecce/plugins/include/open62541/server_config_default.h#L53-L63) during [server startup](source/server.c#L77) with no certificate.
+To extend this, the opcua library or a derived one should expose the configuration as variables of the opcua server object, e.g. User/Password or certificate/key locations, utilizing OPC UA and respectively open62541 security options.
+Although, this would expose the UA security settings via KS.
+Hence, it may be necesseary to align the security settings with the KS ticket system.

+Moreover, the [access control plugin](https://open62541.org/doc/1.2/plugin_accesscontrol.html#access-control) should be utilized if node or attribute based access control should be realized instead of server wide (securechannel based) authorization.

+As multiple OPC UA servers can be instantiated within one ACPLT/RTE server the ACPLT/OV model can be explored with different security settings (and transformations/views) via different network ports.

 ## Compilation Hints